spiceai/docs/spiceaidocs/docs/data-connectors/spark.md

 The Apache Spark Connector can be used in two ways: specifying a plaintext connection string using the `spark_remote` parameter or specifying a `spark_remote` secret.
 The connector will fail if both configurations are set.

 ### Parameters

-- `spark_remote`: A [spark remote](https://spark.apache.org/docs/latest/spark-connect-overview.html#set-sparkremote-environment-variable) connection URI
+- `spark_remote`: A [spark remote](https://spark.apache.org/docs/latest/spark-connect-overview.html#set-sparkremote-environment-variable) connection URI.
+Refer to [spark connect client connection string](https://github.com/apache/spark/blob/master/connector/connect/docs/client-connection-string.md) for parameters in URI.

 ### Auth